Frederikskaj2/HomePage/src/content/foreningerne/husorden/index.md

 - Trash shall be compressed as much as possible prior placing it in the containers.

 - If there is no room in the containers, then try the other containers in the area.
-If they are also full, then you should take your trash to the recycling station at Genbrugspladsen, Vasbygade 26.
+If they are also full, then you should take your trash to the recycling station at Sydhavn Genbrugscenter, Bådehavnsgade 50.

 - If the above rules are not followed, and it results in an extra cost for the rest of the residents/apartment owners, then that cost will be billed to the culprit.